Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the

 Uses for Rope Lights

-Rope lights can be used as primary lighting, accent lighting, indirect lighting or a source of night lighting.
+Rope lights can be used as primary lighting, accent lighting, indirect lighting, night lighting.
 Just a few suggestions are given here; use your imagination for your own home and situation.

 - Primary outdoor lighting.
-In the photo above rope lights were installed around the roof of a covered deck, and provide enough light to read by.
+In the photo above, rope lights were installed around the roof of a covered deck, and they provide enough light to read by.
 It won't attract bugs to near the extent that a single bulb will and has no bright spots.
-When used in this fashion, the best choice will be LED lights as they provide considerably more light than incandescent, and probably in a cool white rather than warm white light as the cool white gives more light than the warm.
+When used in this fashion, the best choice will be LED lights as they provide considerably more light than incandescent and probably in a cool white light rather than warm white light as the cool white gives more light than the warm.

 - Accent lighting.
 This can be anything from lights installed in crown molding to lighting inside a curio or china cabinet.
 Hidden behind the front or just below the top of the cabinet it will light up the contents very well.

 - Under cabinet lighting.
 Dark areas on your kitchen countertops?
 Consider some rope lighting tucked under the cabinet above; it will light the countertop below very well.